Jacques Bochetel de la Forest: Mary and Bochetel

 Mary wrote to Bochetel from Carlisle asking for help for her agent George Douglas on 26 June 1568.
 She wrote to him from Bolton Castle in October 1568, hoping that he would support and liaise the Bishop of Ross, John Lesley, and the Abbott of Kilburne, at the York Conference.

+In November 1568, Bochetel was replaced as ambassador in London by Bertrand de Salignac de la Mothe-Fénelon.

 Marriage and children

 Jacques Bochetel married Marie de Morogues, a daughter of Jean de Morogues, seigneur de Lande et du Sauvage and Marguerite Perreau.
 She was also involved in Anglo-French diplomacy, in 1566 forming a friendship in Paris with Elizabeth Hoby, wife of the English ambassador Thomas Hoby.

 Their son, also Jacques Bochetel, served the Duke of Anjou.
 He was killed in 1577 fighting at Issoire in the Auvergne, a town held by Huguenots.

-Their daughter, Marie Bochetel married Michel de Castelnau, seigneur de Mauvissière, in 1575.
+Their daughter, Marie Bochetel, a lady in waiting, married Michel de Castelnau, seigneur de Mauvissière, in 1575.
 He was also French ambassador to London.
+Her portrait was engraved by Jean Rabel and Thomas de Leu in the 1580s.

+His sister, Jeanne Bochetel, had married a lawyer Claude de l'Aubespine, baron de Châteauneuf.
+Their son Guillaume de l'Aubespine de Châteauneuf became ambassador in London in 1585.